belindadunu/deployment4/README.md

 1. Create an AWS account if you don't have one.

 2. Create a new public subnet in AWS and launch EC2 instance.
-Used t2.medium to have sufficient computing resources.
+I used t2.medium to have sufficient computing resources.

 3. Configure the security group to open necessary ports - 80, 8080, 8000, 22.
 This allows access to the various services.